-How to Enter Bali in 2026: Every Link, Form & Price You Actually Need
+How to Enter Bali in 2026: Every Link, Form and Price

 Planning a trip to Bali?
 Before you start dreaming about rice terraces and sunsets, there are a few things you need to sort out - and I'm not talking about packing.

-I've been living in Bali for over two years and I still see people panicking during planning or at the airport because they are unsure of what documents they need to fill in or they get scammed.
+I've been living in Bali for over two years and I still see people panicking when they need to find information about the exact entry rules.

-At the end of 2025, the Indonesian government introduces some new forms that visitors need to fill in, which led to new website ‘scams’ which ask you for completing the services. when it’s meant to be all free.
+At the end of 2025, the Indonesian government introduced some new forms that visitors need to fill in, which led to new scam websites that charge you for services that are completely free.

-In this article I break down what you need for entering Bali in 2026 - with every official website, every price.
+In this article I break down the 3 MAIN DOCUMENTS that you need for entering Bali in 2026:

 Bali Visa on Arrival (e-VOA) 2026

-Get it at the airport - You can still get a Visa on Arrival at the counter when you land.
-But expect queues, especially during peak season, and you won't be able to use the fast e-gates.
+Get it at the airport - You can get a Visa on Arrival at the counter when you land.
+But sometimes there are big queues, especially during peak season, and you won't be able to use the fast e-gates.

 Apply online in advance (recommended) - The e-VOA (Electronic Visa on Arrival) is the smarter move.
 It gets issued almost immediately after payment, the process is extremely easy, and the best part is it lets you skip the visa queue entirely and you can use the automated e-gates at Ngurah Rai Airport.
 You can do it yourself, there is no need to do it via agency.